nodejs/build/doc/templates/build-wg-meeting-2017-06-20.md

 ### VS2015 and VS2017 install issues [nodejs/node#13641](https://github.com/nodejs/node/issues/13641)

 - Gibson: maybe we should have a machine in CI with multiple VS versions installed.
-- Joao: I can take a look at getting machines with each, but I don’t think we need one with both.
-This is a very specific edge case.
+- João: This is a very specific edge case that does not affect end users.
+I don't think we need to add this configuration to CI just for this.
+I will take a better look at the issue.

 ## Questions